life0fun/growingtree/growingtree-server/README.md

 Create url and route interceptors to get request from app and send back response results.

-Datomic database is persistent under /Volumes/Build/datomic/data/db/, You can use lein repl to clean up and re-create databases.

-First, after create datomic user and datomic db in mysql, we need to create colorcloud database in datomic with datomic shell.
+After creating datomic user and datomic db in mysql, we need to create colorcloud database in datomic with datomic shell.

     bin/shell
     % uri = "datomic:sql://colorcloud?jdbc:mysql://localhost:3306/datomic?user=datomic&password=datomic";
     % Peer.createDatabase(uri);

-After creating database, we can connect to db uri with d/connect.

-    lein repl
-    (require '[datomic.api :as d])
-    (def uri "datomic:sql://colorcloud?jdbc:mysql://localhost:3306/datomic?user=datomic&password=datomic")
-    (def conn (d/connect uri))
-    (def db (d/db conn))
-    (d/delete-database uri)
-    (d/create-database uri)

-or
-    bin/shell
-    uri = "datomic:sql://colorcloud?jdbc:mysql://localhost:3306/datomic?user=datomic&password=datomic";
-    Peer.createDatabase(uri);
-    conn = Peer.connect(uri);
+    % conn = Peer.connect(uri);
-    db = conn.db();
+    % db = conn.db();
-    Peer.q("[:find ?p :where [?p :parent/children]]", db);
+    % Peer.q("[:find ?p :where [?p :parent/children]]", db);
-    tx = Util.list(Util.list(":db.fn/retractEntity", "17592186045496"));
+    % tx = Util.list(Util.list(":db.fn/retractEntity", "17592186045496"));
-    txr = conn.transact(tx).get();
+    % txr = conn.transact(tx).get();

 console
     bin/console -p 8088 colorcloud "datomic:sql://?jdbc:mysql://localhost:3306/datomic?user=datomic&password=datomic"

-## Datomic EntityMap

-Datomic query result is datomic entity, we touch the entity to get all entity entries.
-Server route interceptor converts datomic entity to json string to sent to client.
-When json-response coerces datomic entity to json string, it recursively resolve each attribute.
-This will cause infinit loop when the attribute is a circular reference.
-We need to filter out bi-directional reference attributes and only project none circular ref entity attributes when giving data back to json-response interceptor.

 ## Datomic schema

+We define database scheme inside dbschema ns.
+DB schema shall only need to be created once.
+The function to create schema is defined inside `(service/create-schema)` and called from `(server/run-dev)`.
+Disable the call to service/create-schema after schema is created.

+The hardwork is in dbconn ns.

+  (defn create-schema
+    "create schema with connection to db"
+    []
+    (do
+      ; turn all defparts macro statement into schema transaction (submit-transact (dschema/build-parts d/tempid))
+      ; turn all defschema macro statement into schema transaction (submit-transact (dschema/build-schema d/tempid))))

 The data model in datomic is represented by entity.
 Everything is entity.
 A table is an entity, each column is an entity, and each tuple row is an entity.